turingschool/career-development-curriculum/module_three/job_search_strategies.md

 * Create and effectively use a job search tracker for your job search with Huntr
 * Start a list of companies and jobs to research

-The traditional way to look for jobs isn't necessarily the best route.
+**Slide #5:**

+Focusing your job search strategy solely on job postings is not the best idea.

 Applying for jobs on sites like monster.com, Indeed, and other career listing sites can be discouraging and ineffective.
 As little as [20-30% of job listings](http://www.npr.org/2011/02/08/133474431/a-successful-job-search-its-all-about-networking) are being posted online.
 That means that when you're _only_ looking at company job postings, you are decreasing your chances of finding a job significantly.

 In contrast, [referral candidates](http://www.careerxroads.com/news/SourcesOfHire2013.pdf) are 3-4 times more likely to be hired than non-referral candidates.
-To add yourself to those numbers, today we'll talk about how to find a job without relying on just a job application.
+To add yourself to those numbers, today we'll talk about how to find a job without relying on just a job posting.

+**Slide #6:**

 #### Group Discussion
-Form groups of 3-4 people, grab a piece of chart paper, and create a list to answer this question:
+Form groups of 3-4 people, decide on a notetaker , and create a list to answer this question:

-* What are all the things you should do for a successful job search as a junior developer?
+* What are the steps you should take for a successful job search as a junior developer?
+* what resources should you use along the way?

 After 5 minutes of brainstorming, walk around the room to read other groups’ papers:
 * What trends do you see?